junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean studies him and waits.

-Sam watches them both.
-Like how things have always been between them.
+Sam watches them both, turning his head back and forth.

 "So?"
 Dean asks hopefully, "Would it work?"

 "Probably."
 Cass says solemnly and slowly.
 The way he tilts his head, it looks like he's half thinking, half tuning back to the angel radio again.
+He frowns deeply again then decides, "I'd like to try it."

 "Great."
 Dean says cheerfully, gesturing to his brother and mouthing a silent "See?
 I'm a genius."
 Sam snorts with a light curl on the edge of the lip.